location-iq/locationiq-ruby-client/docs/ReverseApi.md

   addressdetails: 1, # Integer | Include a breakdown of the address into elements.
 Defaults to 1.
   accept_language: "en", # String | Preferred language order for showing search results, overrides the value specified in the Accept-Language HTTP header.
 Defaults to en.
 To use native language for the response when available, use accept-language=native
   namedetails: 0, # Integer | Include a list of alternative names in the results.
 These may include language variants, references, operator and brand.
-  extratags: 0 # Integer | Include additional information in the result if available, e.g. wikipedia link, opening hours.
+  extratags: 0, # Integer | Include additional information in the result if available, e.g. wikipedia link, opening hours.
+  statecode: 0 # Integer | Adds state or province code when available to the statecode key inside the address element.
+Currently supported for addresses in the USA, Canada and Australia.
+Defaults to 0
 }

 begin